List of EastEnders characters introduced in 1985: Terry Rich

+Tony Carpenter

-Tony CarpenterTony Carpenter, played by Oscar James, is a jovial character, who tries to establish a successful business and steady home for his family, but nothing he does is ever good enough for his nagging wife.
+Tony Carpenter, played by Oscar James, is a jovial character, who tries to establish a successful business and steady home for his family, but nothing he does is ever good enough for his nagging wife.
 Tony is one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 Tony was originally intended to be named Alan, and his son Kelvin Carpenter was originally named Kevin.
 They are the first black characters to appear in the soap.
 Black and Asian characters were two ethnic minorities that had previously been under-represented in British soap before EastEnders aired.
 Holland and Smith knew that for the soap to succeed there needed to be a varied group of characters, so that several different sections of the audience had someone to identify with.
 Additionally, if the programme was to be realistic, it had to reflect the cross-section of society that actually existed in the real location.
 For these reasons, different sexes, ages, classes, religions and races were all included in the original character line-up.
 Both Holland and Smith had been at the forefront of the move towards 'integrated casting' in television and had encountered an array of ethnic diversities in the process.
 Even though the ethnic minority groups were deemed the hardest to research, Holland and Smith called upon their contacts to relay information about their origins and lifestyles and were then able to portray Walford's most recent immigrants more realistically.

+Mary Smith

-Mary SmithMary Smith, played by Linda Davidson, is a punk, and Walford's original wild child.
+Mary Smith, played by Linda Davidson, is a punk, and Walford's original wild child.
 She often makes life difficult for herself due to her stubborn, defensive nature and she tends to feel that everyone around her is out to get her.
 In fact, Mary is her own worst enemy and most of her misfortune is down to her irresponsible behaviour and her inability to heed good advice.
 Mary Smith is one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 Mary's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story.
 As Holland and Smith wanted a diverse cross-section from the East End community, it was decided that one of the main cast had to be a young, single mother, and as punk music was prominent in British culture at the time, they decided to use a punk image for the character.
 Holland and Smith decided to cast an unknown actress in the role.
 They chose Linda Davidson, who was the right age and had been brought up in northern England and therefore had an accent that would befit the character's background.